Dietetic Internship - Why Choose SLU?

 Dietetic Interns have the opportunity to develop and teach nutrition and gardening curriculum with local schools.
 Interns get a rounded and satisfying teaching experience when instructing children aged 7 to 14 from lesson plans they have written.
 Past Dietetic Interns placed organic gardens in a handful of public schools, allowing for enhanced nutrition education with the children.

-Saint Louis University coordinates 20 credits into the dietetic internship.
+Saint Louis University coordinates 30 credits into the dietetic internship.
 The courses are designed to align with internship rotations and most students feel they take classroom content directly into rotation sites, while also bringing clinical experiences back into the classroom- creating a unique experiential learning environment.
-Upon completing the Dietetic Internship, students may choose to continue their graduate degree at Saint Louis University.
-Graduate Assistantships are available and information is found elsewhere on internship website.
+Upon completing the Dietetic Internship, students will graduate with a Master of Science in Nutrition and Dietetics.

 It is not always possible to gain experience at rotations sites in all areas of didactic practice.
 In an effort to enhance the learning experience of SLU Dietetic Interns, comprehensive workshops have been worked into the curriculum of the internship program.
 Days focused specifically on obesity, eating disorders, geriatrics, nutrition support, public policy, and ethics are just some sessions that take place on Mondays.